tkm404/CapstoneProgLog/README.md

 * 15:34 Think I've figured out how to access Scriptable Object... script in this method.
 Button console logs correct card list.
 * 15:57 Okay, I think I may actually have figured it out; random return seems to work.
 * 16:10 Snag: Removing from the scriptable list means manually replacing cards.
 Need to solve that.
+* 16:53 Researching how to instantiate a S.O. via the button method.